alexfernandez/testing/README.md

 Run a set of tests.
 The first parameter is an object containing one attribute for every testing function.

 The tests are considered as a failure when a certain configurable timeout has passed.
 The timeout parameter is in milliseconds.
-The default is 1 second per test.
+The default is 2 seconds per test.

 When the optional callback is given, it is called after a failure or the success of all tests.